 Help with documentation

-Though I started to put up some documentation for the Search API in 2011, it is rather incomplete (e.g., documentation for developers is missing almost completely) and most other modules of mine aren't documented (apart from their READMEs) at all.
-Fixing bugs and other important coding tasks just take up too much time.
-So, if you know your way around the Search API (or other modules), contributing to the documentation would also be a good way to help lots of people, and perhaps also free me from some new support requests.
+The official documentation of the Search API is already pretty good, but there’s always room for improvement and some of the other modules in the ecosystem are much less documented.
+Fixing bugs and other important coding tasks take up so much time, it is often hard to find the time to also work on the documentation.
+So, if you know your way around the Search API (or other of my modules), contributing to the documentation would also be a good way to help lots of people, and perhaps also free me from some new support requests.

 Donating

-If you want to support my work with a donation, my PayPal account is re.no.mus@gmx.net.
+If you want to support my work with a donation I do have a GitHub Sponsors profile and my PayPal account is info@thomasseidl.at.
 If you prefer other means of donation, please contact me.
 All donations will fund development for my Search API modules.